 Verne Harnish has helped around 40,000 companies scale up.
 He knows business and he’s made a big impact on my life, so it was a pleasure to chat to him for this week’s podcast.

-Verne is the founder of the world-renowned Entrepreneurs’ Organization (EO), heads up an international coaching organisation and hosts an international summit, plus he’s written books Mastering the Rockefeller Habits and Scaling Up which are must-reads for any business owner.
+Verne is the founder of the world-renowned Entrepreneurs’ Organisation (EO), and for fifteen years chaired EO’s “Birthing of Giants” premiere CEO program, held at MIT.
+Verne often referred to as the ¨growth guy”, is founder and CEO of an international coaching organisation and hosts an annual global summit.
+He’s written best selling books Mastering the Rockefeller Habits and Scaling Up: How a Few Companies Make It…and Why the Rest Don’t (Rockefeller Habits 2.0) which are must-reads for any business owner.

-In our chat Verne talks about how lonely it can get for entrepreneurs, offers advice on scaling-up and how identifying constraints can actually help a company grow.
+In our discussion, Verne talks about how lonely it can get for entrepreneurs, offers hacks on scaling-up and how identifying constraints can help a company grow.
 It’s good stuff.
 Enjoy!